StanislavKhalash/wix/README.md

 #### Auto Harvesting ####
 When your project contains many files to install, it can be quite cumbersome to create `File` and `Component` elements for all of them.

-Instead, you can use a tool called `heat.exe`, wich ships with the WiX toolset.
+Instead, you can use a tool called `heat.exe`, which ships with the WiX toolset.
 This tool can process a directory (usually it will be your build output directory) and create a separate .wxs file that contains a list of your application files.
-This file can be then refernced by your main Product.wxs script.
+This file can be then referenced by your main Product.wxs script.

-In a real project you would like to automatically harvest application files before every installer build.
+In a real project, you would like to automatically harvest application files before every installer build.
 There are multiple ways to achieve it:

 ##### Run `heat.exe` manually #####